 95% of businesses will not make money when they first open, and many new companies will not make significant money for years.
 (The exception: the five percent that makes money when they first open, or businesses that are actually just “carry-overs,” employees who become contractors, a fairly common practice in industries such as IT.)
 This means that you (and your family) have to have enough money to live on while your new business is getting established, as well as enough money for the company to survive and grow.
 Not getting the money to do this before starting your small business is a serious business mistake.

-Small business financing of some kind is the most obvious way to do this, either through a traditional lender or through a non-traditional alternative.
+Small business financing is the most obvious way to do this, either through a traditional lender or a non-traditional alternative.
 Perhaps you can qualify for a startup grant.
-How to ensure your Small Business makes money includes several other innovative ways you can bring in bucks while starting up.
+How to ensure your small business makes money includes several other innovative ways you can bring in bucks while starting up.

-Following the common advice “Build it and they will come” is another serious business mistake.
+Following the common advice “Build it, and they will come” is another serious business mistake.
 Come where?
 Why?
 Or even when?
 No one will know without some effective marketing.
 Far too many small businesses are reluctant to spend any money on marketing, let alone a significant amount.
-Free marketing can be excellent – but most free marketing strategies take a significant amount of time before they become effective.
+Free marketing can be excellent – but most free marketing strategies take significant time before they become effective.
 (Referrals and social media marketing are examples.)

 You can’t.
 It’s that simple and that aggravating.
-Running a small business, even if it’s a one-person business, involves so many different tasks that no one person can do them all well.
-Even if each of us was perfect and had all the skills to do an outstanding job at whatever we set our hands to, we are still constrained by time.
+Running a small business involves so many different tasks that no one person can do them all well, even if it’s a one-person business.
+Even if we were perfect and had all the skills to do an outstanding job at whatever we set our hands to, we are still constrained by time.
 Most days, you’ll be lucky if you even finish what you planned to get done when your day started.

 I urge you to sidestep the business mistake of trying to do it all and increase the chance of your new business succeeding by getting the help you need from the get-go.
 Learn how to delegate, hire and outsource to make the most of your skills and benefit from outside expertise.